harsh-98/splitDai/README.md

 # SplitDai
-A decentralized bill splitting application on blockchain powered by Dai stable coin.
+A decentralized bill splitting application on blockchain powered by Dai stablecoin.
+SplitDai provides an end-to-end application built on React as well as a decentralized REST API that can be integrated with different clients.

 # Tech Stack
 - ReactJS